Can You Go Swimming After Getting A Piercing?

 Indoor swimming pools have chlorine in them, which can irritate the wounded tissue, while outdoor bodies of water, including streams, lakes, and rivers harbor a plethora of bacteria that can cause an infection to fester in your puncture wound.

 Signs of an Infection After Swimming

-If you wait until 48 hours until you jump into a pool, your chance of getting a piercing infection from swimming does go down a bit.
+If you wait 48 hours until you jump into a pool, your chance of getting a piercing infection from swimming decreases a little.
 This is because the wounded tissue starts to form a crust of protection around the piercing.